citusdata/pg_shard-old/README.md

 `pg_shard` is a sharding extension for PostgreSQL.
 It shards and replicates your PostgreSQL tables for horizontal scalability and high availability.
 The extension also seamlessly distributes your SQL statements, without requiring any changes to your application.

 As a standalone extension, `pg_shard` addresses many NoSQL use cases.
-In addition, you get SQL's expressiveness and powerful PostgreSQL features such as diverse indexes and semi-structured data types.
-Further, you can easily upgrade `pg_shard` to CitusDB if you'd like to boost query performance for complex analytic queries.
+Also, it enables real-time analytics, and has an easy upgrade path to CitusDB for complex analytical workloads (distributed joins).
+Further, the extension provides access to standard SQL tools, and powerful PostgreSQL features such as diverse set of indexes and semi-structured data types.

 This README serves as a quick start guide.
 We provide architectural details on sharding, shard rebalancing, different replication setups, and distributed consistency mechanisms on our [webpage](XXX:link).
 Also, we're actively working on improving `pg_shard`, and welcome any questions or feedback on our [mailing lists](XXX:link).